Config Scrapyard

 - Much like the neovim keybind but for

-cd, search and enter directories instead of editing files.
+cd, search and enter directories instead of editing files. - The file

 { MODKEY, XK_e, spawn, SHCMD("st -t \"Directory search\" sh -c 'cd \"$(find ~ -type d | fzf)\"; printf \"\033]0;st\007\"; exec $SHELL'") },